Dog Poop Colors Decoded: A Crap-Tastic Guide to Canine Health

 The Four C’s Of Dog Poop Consistency

 When it comes to evaluating your dog’s poop, color isn’t the only thing that matters.
-Consistency is just as important.
-A healthy poop should hold its shape, be easy to pick up, and not leave behind an unpleasant surprise on the grass.
 Enter the Four C’s of Dog Poop Consistency, a simple way to assess whether your dog’s digestive system is in top shape or needs a little help.

 We’ll break down each category with examples so you can recognize when your dog’s poop is normal and when it might signal a problem.